schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

 ```

-If you have the Argo ROllouts Dashboard, switch the namespace from top right corner to  `prod`
+If you have the Argo Rollouts Dashboard, switch the namespace from top right corner to  `prod`

 ![](images/argo/16.png)